Policies & Procedures | For Allegations Against Staff | FAQ

 Retaliation against employees (or others filing complaints or participating in the investigation of a complaint) is prohibited (https://policies.mit.edu/policies-procedures/90-relations-and-responsibilities-within-mit-community/97-retaliation).
 A complaint alleging retaliation is considered a separate violation from the violation(s) alleged in the underlying complaint and can also be addressed through MIT’s complaint resolution process.
 The Institute may determine that retaliation occurred even when the investigation into the underlying complaint does not result in a finding of a policy violation.

 If you think you have been or might be retaliated against, please contact your HRO or the IDHR.

 What if I change my mind after I file a Section 9.8 Complaint?

 If a Complainant decides that they no longer want to pursue a Section 9.8 Complaint, the IDHR will determine whether the investigation should continue without an individual Complainant.
 In some cases, the IDHR may decide to proceed with an investigation even if the Complainant no longer wishes to pursue the matter.
-For example, if it is determined that the alleged conduct might violate the law or interfere with the academic or work environment, IDHR may decide that a formal investigation should still go forward, even without a Complainant.
+For example, if it is determined that the alleged conduct might violate the law or interfere with the academic or work environment, IDHR may decide that an Investigation should still go forward, even without a Complainant.
 Under those circumstances, the Complaint would then be considered an Administrative Complaint.